 Gout is a painful form of inflammatory arthritis that usually affects the big toe, but can develop in any joint, including the ankle.
 It forms when your body has high levels of uric acid.
-This acid forms sharp crystals that cause sudden bouts of pain, swelling, and tenderness.
+This acid forms sharp crystals that lead to swelling, pain, and tenderness of the joint.

 When gout affects the ankle, it can make everyday movements, especially going up and down stairs, painful or uncomfortable.
 While there’s no cure for gout, there are several treatments that can help to prevent flare-ups and control painful symptoms.